What will happen to our coins, banknotes, stamps and passports?

 The Queen first appeared on Bank of England banknotes in 1960 – after becoming Queen in 1952.
 The £1 note was the first one to bear her portrait followed by the ten shilling note – issued in 1961.

-With coins - as part of a 300 year old tradition - each King or Queen faces in the opposite direction to the one before, according to the Royal Mint Museum (opens in new tab).
+With coins - as part of a 300 year old tradition - each King or Queen faces in the opposite direction to the one before, according to the Royal Mint Museum.
 It means new coins carrying King Charles III portrait will face to the left.

 WHAT WILL HAPPEN TO STAMPS FOLLOWING THE QUEEN’S DEATH?